musicalglass/KAOS/KAOS_Horizons/README.md

 Instead, the long-term plan is closer to:

-> 📼 A **100% video-documented OS dev playground**
+> 📼 A **100% Video-Documented Operating System**
-> where every meaningful contribution comes with a matching tutorial.
+> where every meaningful contribution comes with a corresponding tutorial.

 The dream: